dArchMuffin/Muffinette/README.md

 ```
 So, in order to compare outputs, we need to clean your minishell output.

-Execute your minishell with here_doc as described, copy and paste the prompt line in the muffinette.sh PROMPT_TO_CLEAN variable, preserving the ^ character.
+Execute your minishell with here_doc as described, copy and paste the prompt line in the muffinette.sh PROMPT variable.

 If you use characters that the shell would interpret, use \ before :
 ```bash